-If we are not sure whether the child's treatment meets these requirements we may need a second medical opinion.
-We may ask a different specialist to give us a second opinion and they may need to examine the child to confirm that their treatment is eligible treatment.
-In these cases, we will pay for the specialist to do this.
+If we are in doubt about whether each of these requirements will be met we may need to seek a second medical opinion or identify an alternative specialist to offer a second opinion and examine the child to confirm that their treatment meets the definition of eligible treatment.
+In these cases we will pay for the specialist to do this.